nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 Find a game with a sense of tension and add some mechanics

-For this assignment, you will be working in and around emotions.
+For this assignment, you will be working in and around tension.
 YOU WILL BE WORKING IN TEAMS OF 4.
 The goal of this project is to design a game around a single word: tension.
 So many games, video games especially, use tension.
 It could be something like:

 1. A timer
 2. Speeding up as score goes up.